DSharpPlus/DSharpPlus/docs/articles/vnext_setup.md

 ### FreeBSD

-On FreeBSD installing FFMpeg is as simple as executing the following:
+On FreeBSD installing FFmpeg is as simple as executing the following:

 `# pkg install ffmpeg`